 Louise introduced Dr Hayat to the group.
 There were plans to recruit another full time GP to the practice.

-She announced that Jenny McCullough had joined Maybush as a practice nurse and that Nicola Cook had joined as a healthcare assistant.
+She announced that Jenny McCullough had joined Maybush as a practice nurse and that Nicola Cooke had joined as a healthcare assistant.

 MAYBUSH SERVICES